crossplane/docs/content/knowledge-base/guides/write-a-composition-function-in-go.md

 ok      github.com/negz/function-xbuckets       0.016s  coverage: 52.6% of statements
 ```

-You can preview the output of a Composition that uses function-xbuckets using
+You can preview the output of a Composition that uses this function using
 the Crossplane CLI.
 You don't need a Crossplane control plane to do this.

 Create a directory under `function-xbuckets` named `examples`, and add the